Written Statement under CPC

 Order VIII Rule 10

 Order VIII Rule 10 gives the power to the court to pronounce the judgment if the parties fail to file the written statement in the given time.
-The court will pronounce the judgement against the party who fails and may also pass the decree to settle the dispute.
-The rule also provided that no court shall order to extend the time period to file the written statement.
+The court will pronounce the judgment against the party who fails and may also pass the decree to settle the dispute.
+The rule also provided that no court shall order to extend the period to file the written statement.

 You can follow us on Instagram and Linkedin to get notifications of new articles published by Legal Study Material.